Tsirup/Tsirup-cs50-final-project/README.md

 I would've loved to add them but this project was lengthy enough at it is.<br>

 To launch the game:<br>
-Take the .love file from the "game" branch and run it!<br>
+Take the .love file from the "love" branch and run it!
+Note that it will only load the default map, Bean Island.<br>
-Alternatively, rename the .love file to .zip and extract the contents to your environment with LOVE2D installed.<br>
+Alternatively, in order to play additional maps and custom maps, copy the contents of the "game" branch to your environment with LOVE2D installed.<br>
 Enter the following command to launch:<br>
 love . map-name<br>
 Examples:<br>